rails/rails/guides/source/form_helpers.md

   end
 ```

-If the file an an image that needs to be stored with a model (e.g. user's profile picture), there are a number of tasks to consider, like where to store the file (on Disk, Amazon S3, etc), resizing image files, and generating thumbnails, etc. [Active Storage](active_storage_overview.html) is designed to assist with these tasks.
+If the file is an image that needs to be stored with a model (e.g. user's profile picture), there are a number of tasks to consider, like where to store the file (on Disk, Amazon S3, etc), resizing image files, and generating thumbnails, etc. [Active Storage](active_storage_overview.html) is designed to assist with these tasks.

 Customizing Form Builders
 -------------------------

 We call the objects yielded by `form_with` or `fields_for` Form Builders.
-Form builders encapsulate the notion of displaying form elements for a single
+Form builders allow you to generate form elements associated with a model object
-object and are an instance of
+and are an instance of
 [`ActionView::Helpers::FormBuilder`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html).
 This class can be extended to add custom helpers for your application.

 For example, if you always want to display a `text_field` along with a `label`, you could add the following helper method to `application_helper.rb`: